Ninjabippo1205/Statistics/index.md

                 Theory
             </div>
             <div class="r4c2HW4">
-                The answers of the homework 4 can be found on <a href='https://github.com/Ninjabippo1205/Statistics/tree/main/thesis/Central Limit Theorem CLT.pdf'>Central Limit Theorem CLT page</a> and <a href='https://github.com/Ninjabippo1205/Statistics/tree/main/thesis/Law of large numbers LLN.pdf'>Law of large numbers LLN page</a>
+                The answers of the homework 4 can be found on <a href='https://github.com/Ninjabippo1205/Statistics/blob/main/thesis/TH2_%20Central%20Limit%20Theorem%20CLT.pdf'>Central Limit Theorem CLT page</a> and <a href='https://github.com/Ninjabippo1205/Statistics/blob/main/thesis/TH1_%20Law%20of%20large%20numbers%20LLN.pdf'>Law of large numbers LLN page</a>
             </div>
         </div>